Enhance your clinical skills with PACT+ Alumni Membership. Sign up today!

 Upcoming Events

-When you purchase the workshop, you’ll receive a recording that you’ll be able to watch on demand for three months after the live event.
+When you register to join, you’ll receive a recording that you’ll be able to watch on demand for three months after the live event.

 * PACT training is not a prerequisite to attend.

-* Become a PACT+ Alumni Member now to reserve your seat for FREE.
+* Not yet a PACT+ Alumni Member?
+Join now and reserve your seat for FREE.

 Purchase this Workshop